jgscott/STA380/exercises/exercises01.md

 Turn these in by the start of class on Monday, August 8th.
 Prepare your reports using RMarkdown so that they are fully reproducible, carefully integrating visual and quantitative evidence with prose.
 You should submit your work by sending me a link to a GitHub page where the final report has been stored -- preferably in Markdown format but PDF is OK too, especially if you want to include mathematical expressions in the manner [described here](http://rmarkdown.rstudio.com/authoring_basics.html), since GitHub doesn't do math very well.
 Also include a link to the raw .Rmd file that can be used to reproduce your report from scratch.

-You can either e-mail me the link to send a message through Canvas, but please use the subject line "STA 380 Homework 1: Lastname, Firstname" so that I can sort my inbox easily.
+Please e-mail a link to "STA 380 Homework 1: Lastname, Firstname" so that I can sort my inbox easily.
 (Obviously use your own first and last names in the subject.)

 Note: I want your report to be fully reproducible.
 Of course, it would seem that, by its very nature, one thing that cannot be reproduced exactly is a Monte Carlo simulation.
 But in fact you _can_ reproduce such a simulation, if you specify a "seed" to the underlying random number generator.
 Thus these two sets of 10 normal random numbers are different (try copying and pasting to an R console):
 ```